kavinbharathii/nerdtree/README.md

 $ nerdtree -help
 "-v : shows the current version of nerdtree

- -auth : shows the developers of nerdtree
+ -dev : shows the developers of nerdtree

  -help : help command
 ```